CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### 6: Low Physical Effort

-The program Client.UI window is reasonably sized, so the users are able to view the contents of the program with minimum physical effort.
+The program UI window is reasonably sized, so the users are able to view the contents of the program with minimum physical effort.
 All the pages have included necessary function keys to minimize repetitive actions.

 #### 7: Size and Space for Approach and Use